apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 We do it by adding `dependency<=version` to the EAGER_UPGRADE_ADDITIONAL_REQUIREMENTS variable in `Dockerfile.ci`.
 The trick is to find the dependency that is causing the backtracking.

-Here is how.
-We use `bisecting` methodology to try out candidates for backtrack triggering among the candidates that have been released in PyPI since the last time we successfully run ``--upgrade-to-newer-dependencies`` and committed the constraints in the `canary` build.
+We use a "bisecting" methodology to test candidates for backtrack triggering among those released in PyPI since the last successful run of ``--upgrade-to-newer-dependencies`` and committed the constraints in the `canary` build.

 ## How to figure out backtracking dependencies